 When I've drawn the 7 of Pentacles, my experience has been a bit like a planetary retrograde.
 I've had traffic slowdowns and I've made many dumb mistakes I've had to fix.
 They are rarely dire, but always time-consuming (Saturn!).
 Sometimes I'm just really exhausted and have to go to bed early.
 Other times, much-needed repairs have finally come through, and imbalances have been rectified.
 In all cases, patience and a good Plan B have proved essential.

 When you draw the 7 of Pentacles, take your time and scrutinize whatever you're working on intently for flaws.
 Remember Murphy's Law: whatever can go wrong, will.
-Draw on past lessons learned to prevent accidents from oversight or negligence.
-Be skeptical of Fate, and have a solid Plan B. Should everything go sideways, call it a "learning experience".
+Draw on past lessons learned to remedy accidents due to oversight or negligence.
+Be skeptical of Fate, and make use of your contingency plans.
+Should everything go sideways, call it a "learning experience".
 Take a leaf from Samuel Beckett's book and next time, fail better.

 - Samuel Beckett, Worstward Ho!*

 [*During my Beckett phase, in the early 1990's, this quote was the screensaver on my Macintosh SE/30 (1.44MB floppy disc drive!).
 I also had this awesome baggy T-shirt with a portrait of a fantastically cranky, chain-smoking Beckett.
 The T-shirt is lost to time, but I wish I still had it.]